School Bus Driver

 Best Rated

-Asked by Sbienz over 8 years ago
+Asked by Paul over 10 years ago

 Is it illegal for the bus driver to her kids open the doors??

-Asked by Isabelle over 9 years ago
+Asked by Isabelle about 10 years ago

 If the proper procedure is followed and the bus is secured, I see no reason why a driver cannot teach their children how to operate and secure the bus and that includes opening the door.
 In my view, if there was an emergency on the bus, I would want my kids to know how to pull the brake, set the bus in neutral, turn the key off and open the door.
 My elementary kids have shown a healthy interest in learning how to do these things so I actually do let them on the bus, I have complete control over when and if they do it and it boosts their confidence and knowledge.
 That being said, I would never let them randomly open the door without my approval or knowledge.